h-a-graham/Metashape_Auto_Workflow/README.md

 - Run ‘PhSc_Part3_Exp.py’ *(If running on ISCA note the Moab number for tracking purposes).*

 **7. Interactive**
-- FRom ISCA Review console output (o and e file) for errors.
+- From ISCA Review console output (o and e file) for errors.
 - Review processing report:
 	-Inspect all graphics
 	-Inspect marker error values